swiftlang/swift-org-website/documentation/cxx-interop/index.md

 {:toc}

 ## Introduction

+A development version of Swift has support for bidirectional interoperability with C++.
+A great variety of C++ APIs can be called directly from Swift, and select Swift APIs can be used from C++.

 This document is the reference guide describing how to mix Swift and C++.
 It describes how C++ APIs get imported into Swift, and provides examples showing